viebel/klafim/syllabus.md

 ### Participants share their takeaways

-    1. What did you learn
+1. What did you learn?
-        1. data validation
-        2. FP
-        3. map/filter/reduce
-        4. pair programming
-        5. VSCode
-        6. General feel of the language
-        7. recursive stack overflow
-        8. laziness
-    2. What was easy to learn
+2. What was easy to learn?
-        9. Nothing
-        10. IDE
-    3. What was difficult to learn
+3. What was difficult to learn?
-        11. How to break down a business log into map/filter and reduce
-        12. map/filter/reduce
-        13. FP
-        14. IDE
-        15. too many functions to remember!
-        16. Lost in functions
-        17. parentheses
-        18. structure the code
-    4. How we could improve the workshop
+4. How we could improve the workshop?
-        19. Basic stuff about FP (map, filter, reduce, anonymous functions)
-        20. Split lessons and exercise into morning and afternoon sessions
-        21. Database, File systems, API, Web, Data pipeline,
-        22. Review a real system
-        23. How to apply in a QA team?
-        24. Too late notice for reading chapters a about book (allow people to block time)
-        25. Specify what exactly need to be read in the book
-        26. Share the syllabus before hand
-        27. Provide the built code (as a repo, with tags)

-### Wrapping up

 #### The benefits of Clojure